Monadel49/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd print current working directory ls Display the contents list of your current directory.
+pwd print current working directory ls Display the contents list of your current directory cd home change directory to home